Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Introduction

 Our study introduces a novel method for paragraph-level handwriting imitation that employs an adapted version of \acfp{ldm}~\citep{rombach2022ldm}.
+Diffusion models typically require large amounts of data and significant computational resources, especially when handling high-resolution inputs such as 768 × 768 images in our case.
+To address this, the \ac{ldm} uses a \ac{vae} to condense essential information into a more compact latent space, reducing computational demands while preserving crucial details.
 We enhance the encoder-decoder framework with style and content preservation loss terms, improving the fidelity and compression of the latent representation.
 Furthermore, we incorporate global positional information and cross-attention mechanisms within the Denoising U-Net architecture in latent space.
 These enhancements lead to more realistic paragraph generations.
 Evaluated as a zero-shot algorithm, our method demonstrates robustness and generalizability across previously unseen handwriting styles and writers, significantly outperforming existing methods in synthetic paragraph matching.
 The method achieves a top-1 score of over 54\,\% when matching the synthetic paragraphs with genuine data, almost twice as many percentage points as the second-best approach.

 In summary, our contributions to the field of handwriting generation and imitation include: (1)~\emph{End-to-end framework} for imitating entire paragraphs of handwritten text.
 Our method preserves the individual's unique writing style and maintains the original layout, representing a significant step forward in the fidelity of imitated generative handwriting.
 (2)~\emph{Refined encoder-decoder stage} by incorporating specialized loss terms that target content and style preservation.
 We show that these auxiliary losses enhance the generation quality and the latent compression ratio.
 (3)~\emph{Improved conditioning} process by integrating the writing style with the target text and employing cross-attention to incorporate this combined information into the Denoising U-Net.
 (4)~\emph{Ranked sampling}: Based on the variance within the sampling process, we introduce a ranking scheme that simultaneously considers content and style preservation.
 (5)~\emph{Qualitative and quantitative analyses} show that our method surpasses current state-of-the-art imitation methods by a large margin, considering the combination of image generation, style preservation, and content preservation.